SchenbergZY/manual/book/intro/template.md

 ```

 ## 3. Let's practice!
-Getting used to the syntax of writing in a Jupyter Book can be a bit daunting at the start, not to mention becoming familiar with the various tools and workflows required.
+Getting used to the syntax of writing in a TeachBook can be a bit daunting at the start, not to mention becoming familiar with the various tools and workflows required.
 To help make the learning curve somewhat easier to travel, a number of exercises covering the TeachBooks workflow have been prepared for you.
 The exercises are designed such that no prior experience with any tools or programming is required, as long as you have read the preceding introductory pages.

 The exercises on the TeachBooks Workflow can be found in your book at `https://<username or organiszation_name>.github.io/<repository_name>/exercises/exercises` (case sensitive) or at https://teachbooks.io/template/exercises.html.